AqwamCreates/DataPredict-Axon/docs/API/RecurrentModels.md

 ```

-RecurrentModels.LongShortTermMemoryCell{inputSize: number, hiddenSize: number, learningRate: number}: function, WeightContainer, function, function
+RecurrentModels.LongShortTermMemoryCell{inputDimensionSize: number, hiddenDimensionSize: number, learningRate: number}: function, WeightContainer, function, function

 ```

 #### Parameters:

-* inputSize: The number of features it takes as inputs.
+* inputDimensionSize: The number of features it takes as inputs.

-* hiddenSize: The number of features it will produce.
+* hiddenDimensionSize: The number of features it will produce.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between 0 to 1.